 Foodies have dubbed shark fin soup a delicacy, but the sale of shark fins are currently banned in 11 states, including California.
 While the dish may be considered delicious by some, there are ethical questions about the practice of shark finning that have led to the state bans.
 In late 2017, California Rep. Ed Royce vowed to introduce a bill to Congress that would prohibit the buying, selling, and possession of shark fins throughout the United States.

-The national dish of Scotland hasn’t been invited to U.S. tables since the FDA imposed an import ban on Haggis in 1971.
-Haggis — which is made from sheep’s heart, liver, and lungs, mixed with spices and served inside sheep’s intestines — was banned because, as reported by CNN, the “U.S. Department of Agriculture (USDA) ruled that ‘livestock lungs shall not be saved for use as human food.’”
-However, the Scottish government is hopeful that the ban will be overturned one day, and Americans will be able to legally partake in the country’s unusual delicacy.
+The national dish of Scotland hasn’t been invited to U.S. tables since the FDA imposed an import ban on haggis in 1971.
+Haggis—which is made from sheep’s heart, liver, and lungs, mixed with spices and served inside a sheep’s stomach (or artificial casing)—was banned because, as reported by CNN, the “U.S. Department of Agriculture (USDA) ruled that ‘livestock lungs shall not be saved for use as human food.’”
+However, the Scottish government is hopeful that the ban will be overturned one day, and Americans will be able to legally partake in the country’s delicacy.

 Beluga caviar is an opulent hor d'oeuvre that’s deliciousness actually led to its current place on the banned food list.
 Unfortunately, people liked the caviar too much, which led to the overfishing of Beluga sturgeon.
 The fish are now a protected species, and as a result it’s illegal to buy the caviar in the United States.
 However, the U.N. lifted the global ban on exporting Beluga caviar, so it is available outside of the U.S.—at a price.